wravoc/harden-freebsd/README.md

 ## Installation

-**WARNING: Once kernel level 1 is set by this script, you will not be able to modify these confs again with this script until it is set to -1 or 0 and rebooted!**
+**WARNING: Once kernel level 1 is set by this script, you will not be able to modify these confs again with this script until it is set to -1 and rebooted!**

 * Set `kernlevel = -1` if you want to test various setting groups with your applications and network
 * Customize `settings.ini`  to whatever is needed, the script will change the directive to your flag